 Traditional advice is to not confuse the reader with terminology which they won’t understand.
-You won’t have this problem because you’re aiming the story at skaters.
+You don’t have this problem if you’re aiming the story at skaters.
 They will know trick names, so including them helps the reader connect and visualise the scene.
 Don’t leave the skating out, which leads me to…

 Keep it simple.

 Don’t plan to write an Epic if you have never done so.
-Start with something small and achievable.
+Start with a small story and achievable.

 Keep it realistic.

-Whilst fiction can go anywhere, Skateboard Fiction is a brand new genre, which means, the reader will expect to connect quickly with the story.
-If you’re planning a skateboard fantasy, you’re going to have to do a lot of world building which will take too much time, and potentially lose the reader.
+The reader will want to connect quickly with the story and your characters.
+And if you’re planning a skateboard fantasy, you’re going to have to do a lot of world building which may lose the reader.
 Help yourself by keeping it set in today’s time and place.
 You can experiment later once you’ve got a good grasp of story.

 Characters make the story.

 It’s fine to think up cool things to do – that gets a reader hooked – but reader love interesting / exciting characters!
-For this reason, try not to use a character ‘like you’.
-Think about the most incredible/cool/badass/funny/lunatic you can and plonk them in your story.
+For this reason, try not to write a character ‘like you’.
+Think about the most incredible / cool / badass / funny / lunatic you can and plonk them in your story.

 Give the skaters a big goal.

-It’s fine if you want them to go out and have a great day skating, but that won’t make for a compelling story unless it’s really hard to achieve.
-Make this goal clear in the beginning, but save approaching it until the end.
+It’s fine if you want your characters to go out and have a great day skating, but that won’t make for a compelling story unless it’s really hard to achieve.
+Make this goal clear in the beginning of the story, but save approaching it until the very end.